Updated: September 29th, 2021

 At some point in your pyrography journey, you’ll come across more exotic woods that aren’t easily found.
 The short answer is, you can burn any woods, but some aren’t great at receiving heat.
 It really depends on what you want to do with the wood and the artwork that will help you determine if the wood is a best wood for wood burning.

 Hardwoods typically aren’t great for burning art that has a lot of shading and details.
 Walnuts, maple, cherry, etc. It’s also difficult to experiment with these woods because they are always pricey.

 Here’s my two cents, but my opinions aren’t set it stone, so do what you feel is right.

 Use these woods for projects with a touch of wood burning as an accent.
 For example, a cutting board, charcuterie board, shelves, etc. These woods are great for aesthetic projects that will be displayed for the wood itself.
 Then you can add a simple burn like family initials into a cutting board.
 Or a funny quote into the charcuterie board.

 Keep the burn small and simple and let the wood be the star of the show.

 KJP Select Hardwoods in Canada is a great online retailer for woods.
 They have a great selection at a great price.
 They wood choice they have are perfect for projects just like this.

 Conclusion – Best Woods for Wood Burning

-In my experience, those are the best woods for wood burning.
-If you know of other woods that are great for wood burning or bad for wood burning, feel free to let us know in the comments.
+In my experience, these are the best woods for wood burning.
+There are tons and tons of options out there that I’ve never tried, so if you want to add to the conversation about other woods that are great for wood burning or bad for wood burning, feel free to let us know in the comments.
 We would love you hear from you.